Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Andrea Vecchione

-Andrea Vecchione, alumni and PhD student
+Andrea Vecchione, alumnus and PhD student

 'The Master’s Programme in Biomedical Sciences at the University of Amsterdam was an important stepping stone in my scientific life and helped me to understand what a PhD would potentially be like.'